-At around $800, this is a good option, especially for hobbyists.
+This is a good option, especially for hobbyists.
 However, you might want to add a battery grip if you really need this camera for a longer duration.

-Unfortunately, the battery is chunky and expensive.
+Unfortunately, the battery is kind of chunky.

 12. Olympus OM-D E-M1 Mark II